 My daughter Naomi, my wife Jaga, and I flew down to Dallas on July 2.
-We stayed with Stephanie and Daniel in their domestic church (home).
+We stayed with Stephanie and Daniel in their domestic church (what a home really is).
+They even made a chapel full of classic icons out of a small room.
 We met Tony and Nancy Herrera for the first time at a great get together for the 4th of July at their home.
 We also met Grandma Mary Agnes Herrera.
 Her husband Eduardo was stuck in Guatemala since flights to the United States were cancelled due to the Coronavirus.
 Victoria, the Maid of Honor and Elizabeth’s younger sister, is an Art major with a focus on Ceramics at the University of Dallas.

 After dinner, Victoria had the entire wedding party practicing for a little Broadway type musical show for the wedding reception.
 Wow!
 That petit energetic girl used the wide driveway as an improvised stage.
 Victoria is quite agile; she showed them and had the wedding party moving!
 We put chairs on the street and saw fireworks from the local park several blocks away.

 The Bachelor and Bachelorette Parties.
 John-Paul and his studs had a clean living macho party for real he-men…….They were shooting each other with paint balls and had a great time.